Nirmala-vijapur/M2-EmbSys/Project/README.md

 # Functions of the components used
 # TEMPERATURE SENSOR LM35
-Temperature sensor senses the room temperature.
-This electronic device converts the data that sensed in the surrounding into the electronic data for recording purpose.
-There are many different types of temperature sensors.Here in this project we are using LM 35 temperature sensor.
-The LM35 temperature sensor is graded to work from -55° Centigrade to 150° Centigrade with a udeviating scale factor of +10mv/° C. It is a tiny and low cost IC which can be used to measure temperature anywhere in the surrounding between -55°C to 150°C.
+The temperature of the room is detected by the temperature sensor.
+This electrical gadget turns data detected in the environment into electronic data for the purpose of recording.
+Temperature sensors come in a variety of shapes and sizes.
+The LM 35 temperature sensor is used in this project.
+With an udeviating scale factor of +10mv/° C, the LM35 temperature sensor can work in temperatures ranging from -55°C to 150°C. It's a small, low-cost IC that can measure temperature anywhere in the environment between -55°C and 150°C.

 # ARDUINO
-Arduino UNO is a development board which contains microcontroller in the board itself.
-It is an open-source software.
-In the electronics platform, arduinois easy to use hardware and software.
-The Arduino boards can read inputs so that they can understand and give as some of the outcomes like light on a sensor, a finger on a button, activating a motor, turning on an LED, publishing something manually in online etc,. that are all given as output to us.
-The most of the applications on everyday life, ardunio is a part of the application.
-The reason is that the Arduino follows the instruction correctly that fed by us.
-How can we send the instructions to the Arduino board?
-The instructions can be fed to the Arduino board by these tools, one is the Arduino programming language (based on Wiring), and the other one isArduino Software (IDE), based on Processing.
+The Arduino UNO is a development board that has a built-in microprocessor.
+It is a free and open-source programme.
+Arduino is a hardware and software platform for electronics that is simple to use.
+The Arduino boards can receive inputs and understand them, resulting in outputs such as light on a sensor, a finger on a button, activating a motor, turning on an LED, manually publishing anything online, and so on.
+Ardunio is a component of the majority of applications used in daily life.
+The reason for this is that the Arduino correctly interprets the instructions that we provide.What is the best way to send commands to the Arduino board?
+These tools can feed the instructions to the Arduino board: the Arduino programming language (based on Wiring) and the Arduino Software (IDE) (based on Processing).

 # POTENTIOMETER
-The Potentiometer is an electric device that used to measure the Electro Motive Force of a given battery, the internal resistance of a cell.
-And also it is used to compare the EMFs of different cells.
-It can also use as a variable resistor in most of the applications.
+A potentiometer is an electric device that measures the Electro Motive Force of a battery, as well as the internal resistance of a cell.
+It's also used to compare the EMFs of various cells.
+In most applications, it can also be used as a variable resistor.

 # RELAY
-It is a switch which controls (open and close) circuits electromechanically.
-The main operation of this device is to break contact with the help of a signal without any human involvement in order to switch it ON or OFF.
-It is mainly used to control a high powered circuit using a low power signal.
+It's an electromechanical switch that controls (opens and closes) circuits.
+The main function of this device is to break contact using a signal without the need for human intervention in order to turn it ON or OFF.
+Its primary function is to regulate a high-powered circuit with a low-power signal.

 # Applications